Lofi Girl: Peaceful Piano and Dark Ambient radio launch

 On 22 February 2024, the Lofi Girl and Synthwave Boy disappeared from their respective streams, with a video posted onto the channel showing the two characters putting on their shoes and taking items from their apartments.
 The video ended with a teaser for an upcoming event on 26 February.

 On 26 February 2024, two new streams were uploaded to the channel, titled "☀️" and "🌙", respectively.

 At 6:00 pm GMT+1, both streams went live and allowed viewers to take part in an interactive choose-your-own-adventure style event, where viewers could pick the item each character took with them by voting in the livestream chat.
 They could also choose the direction that each character would walk.
 The characters would walk to the Parc de la Tête d'Or, located in Lyon, France, where Synthwave Boy placed a note on a bench for Lofi Girl to discover, presumably on the next day.

 After several minutes of a looping animation of both characters on the park bench, they would return to their respective locations, where it was revealed that the event was to launch two new livestreams with genres focusing on peaceful piano and dark ambience respectively.

+Lofi Café

+A Lofi Girl themed café, named Lofi Café, is set to open in Paris in early 2026.

+Lofi House

+On 17 September 2026, the Lofi Girl also launching a new 24/7 House Music called "Lofi House".
+And this live streaming is available on YouTube and other Music streaming platforms, such as in Spotify, Apple Music, Deezer, and YouTube Music.
+Ultimately, the Lofi House station is not overseen by the legendary Lofi Girl, whose real name is Jade.
+Rather, the brand has unveiled a made-up character known as Julien Maison, also called Lofi Teacher.
+He is portrayed as a "30-year-old high-school biology educator" and is seen as "the type of teacher who is remembered by students as the one who is cool. " Additionally, he sports a rather prominent mustache.
+Jade has been absent from the original stream, a tactic the brand has previously utilized before the debut of a new channel.

 Collaborations

-LEGO
+Lego

-In September 2023, the Lofi Girl channel announced a partnership with The LEGO Group, releasing a mix titled "Lofi Girl – chill beats for LEGO building" featuring a LEGO version of Lofi Girl.
+In September 2023, the Lofi Girl channel announced a partnership with The Lego Group, releasing a mix titled "Lofi Girl – chill beats for LEGO building" featuring a Lego version of Lofi Girl.

 Chess.com

 In December 2023, the YouTube channel released a video titled "Lofi Girl x Chess.com ♟ - chill beats to play chess to" in partnership with the internet chess site Chess.com.
+But a year later, Lofi Girl also collaborated again with Chess.com, with releasing a new Synthwave album tittled "Lofi Girl x Chess.com - Synthwave beats to play chess to ♟️".